SSAFA: Structure and governance

 SSAFA Trustees are all volunteers who contribute their time and expertise to the management of SSAFA.
 They have ultimate responsibility for directing SSAFA's affairs and ensuring the charity is solvent, well-run and meet objectives.

 All Trustees are also members of the Council and meet regularly to discuss the charity's activities and progress.
 The Chairman of Council is Lieutenant General Sir Gary Coward KBE CB.

 SSAFA’s charitable work is financed by contributions from benevolent funds, generous donations from members of the public and the profits generated by their Health and Social Care department who are contracted by the National Health Service and Ministry of Defence to provide direct support to serving personnel and their families in the UK and overseas.

 History

 James Gildea founded the Soldiers' and Sailors' Families Association in 1885.
-In 1919, after the establishment of the Royal Air Force (in 1918), the organisation expanded support to become the Soldiers, Sailors, Airmen and Families Association (SSAFA).
+In 1919, after the establishment of the Royal Air Force (in 1918), the organisation expanded support to become the Soldiers', Sailors', and Airmen's Families Association (SSAFA).
 In 1997, SSAFA Forces Help was established when two charities, the "Forces Help Society" and "SSAFA", merged.
 On 10 April 2013, the charity's name changed to SSAFA as part of a rebranding aimed at improving awareness of the organisation's work amongst members of the armed forces community.